 This is a good redemption example, but remember that if you redeem in certain ways you’ll get a lower value for your points.
 This could happen if you choose a normal redemption method that only offers 0.5 cents per point.
 Or if you make a point transfer that only grants 1 cent per point or less, for example.

 So, no matter what rate you earn points at, redeem them for the best value you can get.
 And if there are no options that seem particularly appealing, you can hold on to your points until you see something you like.

 The EveryDay card and the EveryDay Preferred card come with pretty standard benefits you’d expect to see on most American Express cards.

-The benefits on these cards are almost entirely the same, except for extra baggage insurance with the EveryDay Preferred.
+The benefits on these cards are almost entirely the same, except for extra baggage insurance with the EveryDay Preferred (at an annual fee of $95).
 Read the Guide to Benefits that comes with your card to learn about the specific benefits you have and how to access them.